 I am using a delivery system for Jump Science 2.0 that will allow me to do updates that users will have automatic access to, so the value will continue to increase.
-Since the release of the product, an upper body training program has been added along with some extra informational videos.
-I have plans to improve the equipment-free training program from the original product and add that as well.
+Since the release of the product, I have added a program that does not require equipment, an upper body training program, and some extra informational videos.

 The price for the instructions, the athlete evaluation, all the programs, and all the stretching and exercise videos is $34.
-To be honest, this product is worth far more than that.
+To be honest, this is a complete rip-off...
+FOR ME!
+Jump Science 2.0 is worth far more than that.
 This is some seriously high quality information, training programs, and videos.
 It is without a doubt the best jump training on the internet. $34 is a STEAL!

 The files and videos are stored online in a Google Drive folder.
 I do not have an automated way of giving customers access.
 When you make a payment, I have to manually add your email to the online folder to give you access.
 You will get an email inviting you to view the folder.
 You will have to be signed in to your email any time you want to access the files.
 After you make the payment, you won't get immediate access.
 You have to wait until I give you access.
 That is often within a few minutes of the payment being processed, but if I'm busy or sleeping it could be longer.
 I understand this is not the ideal way to operate, but it allows me keep the program inexpensive.
 You can make the payment by clicking the Paypal button below.
 Paypal or any credit or debit card will work.